 Dental Hygiene Program Specifics

-- Each term consists of 22 weeks with a break of 3 weeks between terms
+- Each term is 22 weeks with a break of 2 weeks between terms

 The SODC Dental Hygiene program is similar in structure to comparable programs in Canadian universities and colleges.
 It is 22 months in duration, and is divided into 4 consecutive terms.
 Each term consists of 22 weeks, a 10–1–10 delivery.
 10 weeks of instruction, 1 week off, followed by 10 weeks of instruction.
 Further to this, time is allotted between terms for exams and supplemental exams.